-The Orange package (also $30/mo.) includes ESPN, ESPN2, ESPN3, Fox, NBC, Stadium, TNT, and for an extra $10 per month, NFL RedZone.
-With three ESPNs and Stadium, this package offers more variety than Blue, but it notably does not come with the NFL Network.
+The Orange package (also $40/mo.) includes ESPN, ESPN2, ESPN3, Fox, NBC, Stadium, TNT, and for an extra $10 per month, NFL RedZone.
+With three ESPNs, this package offers more variety than Blue, but it notably does not come with the NFL Network.
 The Orange package does not come with regional sports options.

-Now, if you want everything Blue and Orange offer, you can get the Combo package for $45/mo. (adding on NFL RedZone will cost an additional $15 with this package).
+Now, if you want everything Blue and Orange offer, you can get the Combo (Sling Orange & Blue) package for $55/mo. (adding on NFL RedZone will cost an additional $11 with this package).

 As you can see, the variety of sports available through Sling TV is wide and varied.
 You’ll find the four major professional sports (football, baseball, basketball, and hockey), along with a plethora of college sports, tennis, Olympic sports, and the unique beIN Sports network, which carries a significant amount of European sports programming (including soccer).